Potato-Industries/souschef/README.md

 - https://gchq.github.io/CyberChef/
 - https://github.com/gchq/CyberChef/wiki/Node-API

 > CyberChef is really cool!
-It allows you to rapidly template encryption/decryption/encoding/decoding/+more routines trivially.
+It allows you to rapidly template encryption/decryption/encoding/decoding/+more routines.
 This is a very simple application that brings CyberChef's capabilities to your shell allowing you to pipe via stdin/stdout to other applications.
 This is especially useful if you don't feel like writing any encryption code from scratch, which was one of the reasons why i wrote this, a similar tool most probably exists somewhere on the internet, oh well.

 **Requirements**